ZviBerger/wobject/README.md

 WObject is a Typescript library for developing UI applications based on HTML Canvas.

-Take a look on this games that build with on WObject:
+Take a look on this games that build with WObject:

 [The SpaceShip Game](https://wobject.netlify.app/apps/spaceship/)